Audi 5 cylinder turbo

 Warning

-Disconnect battery when working with the electrical system.
-Connect battery back only when engine have to be started.
+Disconnect the battery when servicing the electrical system.
+Reconnect the battery only when the engine needs to be started.

 Warning

-Wire colors are subject to change.
-If wires have text labels - use labels to identify wire purpose.
+Wire colors may change without prior notice.
+If wires have text labels, use these labels to identify the purpose of each wire.

 This is the wiring.